ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #command-options-access-app-create}

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
-- **-i, --instance**: Instance name.
+- **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples